EventStore/EventStore/docs/server/features/archiving.md

 The Archiver Node is a read-only replica and does not participate in quorum activities.
 It must be a separate node to the main cluster nodes. e.g. If you have a three node cluster, you will need a fourth node to be the archiver.
 If you already have a read-only replica as a forth node then it is possible to use it as the Archiver Node.

 `RetainAtLeast` is the retention policy for what to retain in the local volume for each node.
-It does not affect which chunks are uploaded to the archive by the Archiver Node (which will upload all completed chunks).
+It does not affect which chunks are uploaded to the archive by the Archiver Node (which will upload all completed committed chunks).
 If a chunk contains any data less than `RetainAtLeast:Days` old, then it will not be removed locally.
 If a chunk contains any data that is within `RetainAtLeast:LogicalBytes` of the tail of the log (strictly: the `scavenge point` of the current scavenge) then it will not be removed locally.

+On startup, up to `MaxMemTableSize` events can be read from the log.
+It is recommended to keep at least this much data locally for faster startup.

 `StorageType` must currently be set to `S3`.
 Other cloud providers may be supported in the future, please contact us if you are interested.

 ### Credentials

-Access to the archive will work if the AWS CLI is set up on the machine.
-Other scenarios are in progress.
+The KurrentDB nodes authenticate with S3 by looking for credentials from the standard providers.
+Please see the documentation for [S3 in general](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html) and [.NET in particular](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/creds-assign.html).

 ## Metrics

-The metrics relevant to Archiving in particular are `eventstore_logical_chunk_read_distribution_bucket` and `eventstore_io_record_read_duration_seconds_bucket` described in the [metrics](../diagnostics/metrics.md#events) documentation.
+The metrics relevant to Archiving in particular are `kurrentdb_logical_chunk_read_distribution_bucket` and `kurrentdb_io_record_read_duration_seconds_bucket` described in the [metrics](../diagnostics/metrics.md#events) documentation.

 The panels are available in the `Events Served` section of the [miscellaneous panels](https://grafana.com/grafana/dashboards/22823) dashboard.